jbernalvallejo/amazon-quicksight-workshop/3-quicksight/8-drill-down-pi-chart.md

 # Drill down on a Pie Chart

 Let’s add a new visual and select Pie Chart Icon.
-Add sport to group/color and also drop home_team right below sport selection until it says “Add drill-down Layer”.
-Drop it should look like the one below:
+Add sport to Group/Color and also drop home_team right below sport selection until it says “Add drill-down Layer”.
+It should look like the one below:

 ![screenshot](img/40.png)